Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/view-synthetic-interactions.md

 - **Status** - Whether the interaction is active.
 - **Sequence** - Interaction execution order.
-- **URL Paths** - Origin paths where the specific interaction is executed or not.
+- **URL Paths** - Origin paths where the specific interaction is evaluated to be executed.
 - **Wait After** - Waiting time (in seconds) after the interaction is executed.

 ### Hover